ImprobableStudios/AI-Resources/README.md

 5. **Date and Version Awareness:**
    Prioritize resources from 2024 onward for relevance.
 Always check if official documentation or tools have newer stable versions.

-6. **Review Existing Resources When Adding New Ones:**
-   When new resources are added, review existing entries to determine if they have become outdated or unmaintained due to newer frameworks, versions, or project status changes.
-Update notes accordingly to keep the document accurate.

-7. **Check for Duplicates and Merge:**
-   Before adding new resources, check if similar or duplicate entries exist.
-Merge information to avoid redundancy and keep the document concise.

-8. **Note Costs or Fees:**
+6. **Note Costs or Fees:**
    For each resource, note if there is an associated cost, subscription fee, or if it is free/open-source.
 This helps users understand potential barriers to adoption.

-9. **Keep the Summary Notes Updated:**
+7. **Keep the Summary Notes Updated:**
    Adjust the summary notes section to reflect new trends, deprecated tools, or emerging best practices.

-10. **Update the Document Timestamp:**
+8. **Update the Document Timestamp:**
     Always update the "Document last updated" date at the bottom to reflect the latest revision.

+9. **Duplicate Links Handling:**
+    When adding new links, do NOT remove existing links.
+If a provided new link exactly duplicates an existing one, do not add it and report it as a duplicate.
+Existing links may be reorganized as needed.
+The same link may appear in multiple sections as cross-references.

+10. **GitHub Repository Maintenance Check:**
+    For GitHub links, check the last commit date to assess maintenance status and note this in the entry.

 ---